 Through a unique partnership with Empowering the Ages, National Philharmonic embraces intergenerational connections through collaborative concerts from Lesson Bank students as well as artistic events for both seniors and teens.

 French composer Maurice Ravel lived through both the first World War and the Spanish Flu.
 Beethoven took shelter in his brother’s cellar during the Napoleonic wars.
 Ruth Crawford Seeger, once a budding classical composer, found her way to folk music during the Great Depression.
-According to Rebecca Smithorn, Cover Conductor and Lecturer with the National Philharmonic, these moments of world crisis not only influenced each composer’s music at the time, but would go on to shape who they became.
-And in the case of Ruth Crawford Seeger, her choice to pursue folk music would also end up having a huge impact on her own stepson, Pete Seeger.
+According to Rebecca Smithorn, cover conductor and lecturer with the National Philharmonic, these moments of world crisis not only influenced each composer’s music at the time, but would go on to shape who they became.
+In the case of Ruth Crawford Seeger, her choice to pursue folk music would also end up having a huge impact on her own stepson, Pete Seeger.

-Smithorn points to 20th Century musicians during the two World Wars.
-The death and destruction during those periods left an absence of talented players and many pieces composed during that time were small budget works with just one player per part.
-However, those constraints do sometimes end up leading to new breakthroughs, one potential bright spot that we could see arise in our own time.
+Smithorn points to 20th Century musicians during the two world wars.
+The death and destruction during those periods left an absence of talented players, and many pieces composed during that time were small budget works with just one player per part.
+However, those constraints do sometimes end up leading to new breakthroughs.
+That’s one potential bright spot that we could see arise in our own time.

 “No one wants to be living through what’s happening in our current moment,” says Smithorn.
 “But this whole thing could end up having some really creative responses that lead to new modes of music being produced.”